Frequently Asked Questions

 When and where is Take Steps held?

-Take Steps is held nationwide in the spring and fall.
+Take Steps is held nationwide mostly in the spring with a handful of events in the fall.
 Search for a local walk in your community to get all event details for a specific event.

 How much does it cost to participate?